denten-books/plain-text/4-screen.md

 sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

-[^ln3-cont]: Gregory Hickok, a prominent cognitive scientists working out of University of California, Irvine writes: "The brain samples the world in rhythmic pulses, perhaps even discrete time chunks, much like the individual frames of a movie.
+[^ln3-cont]: Gregory Hickok, a prominent UC Irvine cognitive scientist wrote:
+"The brain samples the world in rhythmic pulses, perhaps even discrete time chunks, much like the individual frames of a movie.
 From the brain's perspective, experience is not continuous but quantized [...]
 This is not to say that the brain dances to its own beat, dragging perception along for the ride.
-In fact, it seems to work the other way
-around: Rhythms in the environment, such as those in music or speech, can draw neural oscillations into their tempo, effectively synchronizing the brain's rhythms with those of the world around us" [@hickok_its_2015].
-His study on the topic is forthcoming in *Psychological Science* in 2015.
+In fact, it seems to work the other way around: Rhythms in the environment, such as those in music or speech, can draw neural oscillations into their tempo, effectively synchronizing the brain's rhythms with those of the world around us" [@hickok_its_2015].

 [^ln3-brain]: At the physical level, the process of textual remediation begins at the brain, as when thoughts are initially transcribed onto paper.